Lukasdotcom/math-solver/README.md

 # math-solver

-Tries to solve any math problem
+Tries to solve any math problem.
+Currently all it does is the classic operators and adds them together while following order of operations.